Ballycotton Lifeboat Station: Other service awards

-Nine people were saved from the ss Tadorna which was in trouble in a storm on 15 November 1911.
-Coxswain Richard Harding was presented with a silver medal for leading the rescue.
+Nine people were saved from the steamship Tadorna, in trouble in a storm on 15 November 1911.
+Coxswain Richard Harding was awarded the RNLI Silver Medal for leading the rescue.
 12 other people were rescued by rocket apparatus from the shore.

 There were two medal services during World War II.
-On 30 January 1941 8 people were rescued from the ss Primrose which was sinking about 17 nmi from Ballycotton.
-Patrick Sliney was awarded a bronze medal for making the rescue despite thick fog and enemy mines in Ballycotton Bay.
-Then on 23 December 1942 the lifeboat put out in a gale to save 35 people and the ss Irish Ash, a service that lasted 30 hours.
-Patrick Sliney now received a silver medal to go with his gold and bronze, William Sliney had his second bronze award while Michael Lane and Thomas Sliney also received bronze medals.
+On 30 January 1941. eight people were rescued from the SS Primrose, which was sinking about 17 nmi from Ballycotton.
+Patrick Sliney was awarded the RNLI Bronze Medal for making the rescue, despite thick fog and enemy mines in Ballycotton Bay.
+On 23 December 1942 the lifeboat put out in a gale to save 35 people and the SS Irish Ash, a service that lasted 30 hours.
+Patrick Sliney received a silver medal, to go with his gold and bronze medals.
+William Sliney received his second bronze award, while Michael Lane and Thomas Sliney also received bronze medals.

-The 1979 Fastnet Race was ripped apart when a storm blew up on 13 August.
-306 yachts were taking part and 13 lifeboats, including Ballycotton's, set out to help.
-The stations all received a special certificate.
+The 1979 Fastnet Race was ripped apart, when a storm blew up on 13 August.
+306 yachts were taking part, and 13 lifeboats from both England and Ireland, including Ballycotton, set out to help.
+All 13 lifeboat stations received a Special Certificate of Thanks.

-The lifeboat's emergency mechanic Fergal Walsh earned a silver medal without the lifeboat when, on 18 August 2001, he went into the sea to save a man who had been swept into the sea by an unexpected wave.
+Crew member and emergency mechanic Fergal Walsh earned the RNLI silver medal, for a service on 18 August 2001, not involving the lifeboat.
+With the assistance of Peter Cuthbert, he entered the sea with a buoy attached to a line, to save a young man swept into the sea by an unexpected wave.
+Despite getting injured, he managed to retrieve the man to the rocks, where all three were recovered by the Coastguard cliff rescue team.

+Station honours

+The following awards have been made at Ballycotton: